How to get your head around HACCP

 Small food manufacturers

-If you are starting a small food manufacturing business you could use MyHACCP which is a free online tool developed by the Food Standards Agency to help you identify and control the specific risks in your food production process, and will help you to build your own product based Food Safety Management System.
+If you are starting a small food manufacturing business you could use MyHACCP which is a free online tool developed by the Food Standards Agency.
+It will help you identify and control the specific risks in your food production process, and to build your own product based HACCP.

-Alternatively if you do not have the expertise in your business or require more support with HACCP you could have a Food Safety Management System written for your business by a food safety consultant.
+Alternatively if you do not have the expertise in your business or require more support with HACCP you could ask a food safety consultant to help you.

 The seven principles of HACCP

-A Food Safety Management System should be based on the seven HACCP (Hazard Analysis Critical Control Point) principles:
+A HACCP or Food Safety Management System should be based on the seven HACCP (Hazard Analysis Critical Control Point) principles:

 1. Conduct a Hazard Analysis- identify hazards and controls to stop them happening